-Figure 15.
-TECgt200 Power Harness (PN: 070-40000).
+Figure A.5.1: TECgt Power Harness (PN: 070-40000).

-4.3 Wiring the Fuel Injectors
+A.5.c.
+Wiring the Fuel Injectors

-The Injector connectors MAY use pull-to-seat terminals.
+The Injector connectors use pull-to-seat terminals.
 DO NOT crimp the terminals onto the wires until you have fed the wires through the connector!

-When wiring the injectors, you must determine the correct wiring for your application.
-Injectors are wired according to these outputs:
+When wiring the injectors, Section D must be referenced to determine the correct wiring for your application.
+To summarize the main wiring points from Section D:

 - Injector drivers 1-4 use a Yellow base color.
 The stripe color indicates the channel (Black-Red-Green-Blue = Channel 1-2-3-4). - Injector drivers 5-6 use a Light Blue base color.
-The stripe color indicates the channel (Black-Red = Channel 1-2).
+The stripe color indicates the channel (Black-Red = Channel 1-2). - All injectors need a +12Volt connection on one terminal and a TECgt Injector Output on the other terminal.

-- All injectors need a +12Volt connection on one terminal and a TECgt200 Injector Output on the other terminal. - The TECgt200 will not drive low impedance injectors. - High Impedance injectors can be used with either 1 or 2 connected per channel.
+- Low Impedance injectors should be wired in pairs (in parallel), and should not be used on a one-per-driver basis. - High Impedance injectors can be used with either 1 or 2 per channel.
 When using two per channel, wire them in parallel.

-When using the Power Harness, refer to Figure 15 to obtain the fused +12Volt source for the fuel injectors.
+When using the Power Harness, refer to Figure A.5.
+1 to obtain the fused +12Volt source for the fuel injectors.
 It is the Purple w/ White stripe wire coming out of the Power Harness.